Introduction

 Feedback process

-• Ministries will inform customers of methods available for giving feedback, and will ensure these methods are accessible to persons with disabilities.
-This includes the option to provide feedback, and obtain a response to that feedback, through an alternate method and/or with communication supports upon request.
+• Ministries will inform customers and service users of methods available for giving feedback and will ensure these methods are accessible to persons with disabilities.
+This includes the option to provide feedback, and obtain a response to that feedback, through accessible formats and/or with communication supports, upon request.

-• Feedback may be provided in person, by telephone/TTY, in writing, by email, or by any other communication technology as required.
+• Feedback may be provided in-person, by telephone/TTY, in writing, by email, or by other communication technology as required (e.g., accessible online form, audio/video feedback, accessible surveys).

 Notice of temporary disruption

-• In the event of a planned or unexpected disruption in the facilities or services used by persons with disabilities, ministries will provide customers with notice of the disruption.
+• In the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities to obtain, use or benefit from a ministry’s goods, services or facilities, ministries will notify customers and service users of the disruption.

-• This notice will include information about the reason for the disruption, how long the disruption is expected to last, whether any alternative facilities or services are available, and shall include either a contact name and telephone number, or will refer customers to a recorded message.
+• This notice will include information about the reason for the disruption, how long the disruption is expected to last, and whether any alternative facilities or services (including routes) are available.
+The notice shall include either a contact name and telephone number or refer people to a recorded message.

-• The notice will be placed at all public entrances and service counters on ministry premises.
-Depending on the nature of the disruption, notice will also be provided on outgoing telephone and TTY messages and on ministry websites.
+• The notice will be placed at all public entrances and service counters on premises.
+Depending on the nature of the disruption, notice may also be provided on outgoing telephone and TTY messages, ministry websites, and/or other platforms (e.g., social media, news releases, e-blast, mail or statement insert, newsletter).

 • This notice will be provided in an accessible format.

-The OPS Diversity Office is responsible for reviewing and updating this policy as needed.
+The OPS Accessibility Office is responsible for reviewing and updating this policy as needed.

-Deputy ministers are accountable for their ministries’ compliance with this policy; the Accessibility Standards for Customer Service, Ontario Regulation 429/07; the Integrated Accessibility Standards, Ontario Regulation 191/11, and for reporting ministry compliance information to the OPS Diversity Office.
+Deputy ministers are accountable for their ministry’s compliance with this policy and the IASR; and for reporting ministry compliance information to the OPS Accessibility Office in Treasury Board Secretariat.

-Assistant deputy ministers are accountable for divisional compliance with this policy; the Accessibility Standards for Customer Service, Ontario Regulation 429/07; the Integrated Accessibility Standards (Ontario Regulation 191/11), and for reporting compliance information to facilitate collecting compliance information at the ministry level.
+Assistant deputy ministers are accountable for divisional compliance with this policy and the IASR; and for reporting compliance information to facilitate collecting compliance information at the ministry level.

-Managers are accountable for ensuring that this policy is communicated to staff and is carried out consistently.
-They are accountable for ensuring compliance with the Accessibility Standards for Customer Service, Ontario Regulation 429/07 and the Integrated Accessibility Standards (Ontario Regulation 191/11) within their departments, branches and units, and for reporting compliance information to facilitate collecting compliance information at the divisional and branch levels.
+Managers are accountable for ensuring that this policy is communicated to employees, volunteers, and other persons providing goods, services, or facilities and that it is carried out consistently.
+They are accountable for ensuring compliance with the IASR within their departments, branches and units, and for reporting compliance information to facilitate collecting compliance information at the divisional and branch levels.

-Staff are responsible for being aware of accessibility legislation, meeting these requirements in their daily work, and ensuring that accessible customer service is provided to all customers in accordance to this policy and related procedures.
+Employees, volunteers and other persons (providing goods, services, or facilities) are responsible for being aware of accessibility legislation, meeting these requirements in their daily work, and ensuring that accessible customer service is provided to all customers or service users in accordance with this policy and related procedures.

 Definitions

-Barrier: is defined in the Accessibility for Ontarians with Disabilities Act as anything that keeps someone with a disability from participating in all aspects of society.
-Examples of barriers include architectural or structural barriers, information or communications barriers, technological barriers, and attitudinal barriers.
+is defined in the AODA as anything that prevents someone with a disability from fully participating in all aspects of society because of their disability.
+Examples of barriers include physical barriers, architectural barriers, information or communications barriers, technological barriers, attitudinal barriers, and a policy or a practice.

-Communications: is defined per the Integrated Accessibility Standards Regulation as the interaction between two or more persons or entities, or any combination of them, where information is provided, sent or received.
+is defined per the IASR as the interaction between two or more persons or entities, or any combination of them, where information is provided, sent or received.

-Communication supports: supports that individuals with disabilities may need to access information.
-As defined per the Integrated Accessibility Standards Regulation, these may include, but are not limited to, captioning, alternative and augmentative communication supports, plain language, sign language, and other supports that facilitate effective communications.
+supports that individuals with disabilities may need to access information.
+As defined per the IASR, these may include, but are not limited to, captioning, alternative and augmentative communication supports, plain language, sign language, and other supports that facilitate effective communications.

-Customer: is defined per the OPSService Directive, the direct user or recipient (sometimes involuntary recipient) of a service.
+is the direct user or recipient (sometimes involuntary recipient) of a service.

-Disability is defined per the Accessibility for Ontarians with Disabilities Act and the Human Rights Code as follows:
+is defined per the AODA and the Code as follows:

 • An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.